Turkey's face-saving rate hike spares lira, may hit growth

 "If we don't preserve credibility, growth would lose ground on a much bigger scale.
 It would weaken much more rapidly," Simsek told Turkish broadcaster NTV.

 The lira strengthened to 2.18 per dollar in the immediate aftermath of the rate move, a sharp rise from the record low of 2.39 it hit on Monday.
-But it lost much of its gains by 2:43 p.m.
-ET, trading at 2.2471.
+But it lost much of its gains by 1943 GMT, trading at 2.2471.

 Turkey's problems had been exacerbated by a sharp global emerging market selloff in recent days.
 Yet much of the pressure on Ankara is of its own making.